tekpinar/correlationplus/README.md

 # correlationplus

-A Python package to calculate, visualize and analyze dynamical correlations of proteins.
+A Python package to calculate, visualize and analyze correlations maps of proteins.

-correlationplus contains three main scripts that you can use to calculate, visualize and analyze dynamical correlations of proteins.
+correlationplus contains four main scripts that you can use to calculate, visualize and analyze dynamical correlations of proteins.
 These correlations can be dynamical cross-correlations, linear mutual information.
 You can use elastic network models or your